Welcome to the SBHS Libraries

 system.
 Students can search our catalogue from school or home.
 They

-can borrow eBooks or watch ClickView videos from school, home or
+can borrow eBooks or watch ClickView videos from school, home or holiday

 distance using Oliver online and through their student Portal.

-resources is one month with an opportunity to renew for a second month.
+loan period for paper resources is one month with an opportunity to renew for a

-borrow during the holiday period by our librarians.
+are encouraged to borrow during the holiday period by our librarians.

 Both libraries maintain the Oliver News Page to display new books, links to

-library search and well as search results for other subscription databases
+and so on with any library search and well as search results for other

-above.
+subscription databases above.

 The KJ Andrews Junior Library